Dragon Ball (TV series): King Piccolo Saga

 Goku and his friends reunite at the World Martial Arts Tournament three years later and meet Master Roshi's rival and Tao's brother, Master Shen, and his students Tien Shinhan and Chiaotzu, who vow to exact revenge for Tao's apparent death at the hands of Goku.
-Krillin is murdered after the tournament and Goku tracks down and is defeated by his killer, Tambourine, and the Demon King Piccolo.
-The overweight samurai Yajirobe takes Goku to Korin, where he receives healing and a power boost.
-Meanwhile, Piccolo kills both Master Roshi and Chiaotzu, and uses the Dragon Balls to give himself eternal youth before destroying Shenron, which results in the Dragon Balls' destruction.
-As King Piccolo prepares to destroy West City as a show of force, Tien Shinhan arrives to confront him, but is defeated and nearly killed.
-Goku arrives in time to save Tien and then kills King Piccolo by blasting a hole through his chest.
+Krillin is murdered after the tournament and Goku tracks down and is defeated by his killer, Tambourine, and the evil King Piccolo, who was freed by Emperor Pilaf after being sealed away by Master Mutaito for destroying and trying to take over the world.
+Goku meets the overweight samurai Yajirobe, who takes Goku to Korin after being defeated by King Piccolo and receives healing and a power boost.
+Meanwhile, King Piccolo kills both Master Roshi and Chiaotzu, and uses the Dragon Balls to give himself eternal youth before destroying Shenron, which results in the Dragon Balls' destruction.
+As King Piccolo prepares to destroy West City as a show of force, Tien Shinhan arrives to confront him, but is defeated and nearly killed by one of Piccolo's spawns.
+Goku arrives in time to save Tien and then kills King Piccolo by blasting a hole through his chest with the Great Ape Fist.

 Piccolo Junior Saga

-Just before he dies, King Piccolo spawns his final son, Piccolo Junior.
-Korin informs Goku that Kami, the original creator of the Dragon Balls, might be able to restore Shenron and the Dragon Balls so that Goku can wish his fallen friends back to life, which he does.
-He also stays and trains under Kami for the next three years, once again reuniting with his friends at the Martial Arts Tournament, as well as a now-teenaged Chi-Chi and the revived Mercenary Tao.
-Piccolo Junior also enters the tournament to avenge his father's death, leading to the final battle between him and Goku.
+Just before King Piccolo dies, he spawns his son, Piccolo Junior.
+Korin informs Goku that Kami, the creator of the Dragon Balls, might be able to restore Shenron and the Dragon Balls so that Goku can wish his fallen friends back to life, which he does.
+He also stays and trains under Kami for the next three years, now-adult Goku once again reuniting with his friends for the World Martial Arts Tournament, as well as a now-adult Chi-Chi and a revived cyborg Mercenary Tao.
+Piccolo Junior enters the tournament to avenge his father's death, leading to the final battle to death between him and Goku.
 After Goku narrowly wins and defeats Piccolo Junior, he leaves with Chi-Chi and they get married, leading to the events of Dragon Ball Z.